rackerlabs/design-system/_component_design/table.md

 There are three table types for you to consider:

-- **Multi-line table**: A multi-line table contains text that wraps into multiple lines of text.
+- **Multi-value row table**: A multi-value row table contains primary and secondary data in the same table cell.
-- **Dual-layout table**: Dual-layout tables display one table on the left, and one table on the right.
+- **Dual-layout table**: Dual-layout tables display one table on the left, and one table on the right of a page.
-- **Expanded table**: An expanded table provides a reveal option expands and collapses the height of a row .
+- **Expanded table**: An expanded table provides a reveal option that expands and collapses a row.

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-{% figure [caption:"Table header composition"] [class:"image bg-light border"] %}
+{% figure [caption:"xxx"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/components/tables/table/placeholder-image.png" width="444"/>
 {% endfigure %}